Classics MA (Honours) 2025 entry

 Ex-beginners in Latin will take the following two compulsory modules:

-• Latin in Progress 1: building on work covered in 'Elementary Latin 1 and 2', this module examines a wide range of texts in both prose and verse from the Republican period, and enhances Latin language skills through regular language classes.
+• Latin in Progress 1: building on work covered in 'Elementary Latin 1 and 2', this module introduces students to verse texts from the Republican period, and enhances Latin language skills through regular language classes.
+The authors chosen may vary from year to year.

-• Latin in Progress 2: building on work from 'Latin in Progress 1', this module examines a wide range of texts in both prose and verse from the imperial period, and enhances Latin language skills through regular language classes.
+• Latin in Progress 2: building on work from 'Latin in Progress 1', this module examines prose texts from the Imperial period, and enhances Latin language skills through regular language classes.
+The authors chosen may vary from year to year.

 Students who have studied Latin to SQA Higher, GCE A-level or equivalent will take the following two compulsory modules:

-• Latin Language and Literature 1: building on 'World of Latin 1 and 2', this module examines a wide range of texts in both prose and verse taken mostly from the Republican period, and enhances Latin language skills through regular language classes.
+• Latin Language and Literature 1: building on 'World of Latin 1 and 2', this module examines verse texts taken mostly from the Republican period, and enhances Latin language skills through regular language classes.
+The authors chosen may vary from year to year.

-• Latin Language and Literature 2: building on 'Latin Language and Literature 1', this module examines a wide range of texts in both prose and verse from the Roman Imperial period, and enhances Latin language skills through regular language classes.
+• Latin Language and Literature 2: building on 'Latin Language and Literature 1', this module examines prose texts from the Roman Imperial period, and enhances Latin language skills through regular language classes.
+The authors chosen may vary from year to year.

 If you decide to take Classics in your third and fourth years, you will do a minimum of three modules in Greek and three in Latin, and then you can focus the rest of your Honours modules on one classical language or the other, or balance your programme with a mixture of both.